 The Conference Series

-UNOOSA and PSIPW co-organize a series of international conferences addressing use of space technologies in water management, with four such events successfully taking place since 2008.
-The first conference was hosted in Saudi Arabia, the second in Argentina, the third in 2014 took place in Morocco, and the most recent one was hosted in Pakistan in early 2018.
+UNOOSA and PSIPW co-organize a series of international conferences addressing use of space technologies and data in water management, with five such events successfully taking place since 2008.
+The first conference was hosted in Saudi Arabia, the second in Argentina, the third in 2014 took place in Morocco, in 2018 it was hosted in Pakistan, and the most recent one was hosted by Ghana in May 2022.

 The portal brings together organizations active in the field to share information on projects, initiatives, satellite missions, software, community portals, capacity building & training material, conferences, workshops, data, as well as news and publications in the sector.